cdot/HSAC/sensors/README.md

 ls /sys/bus/w1/devices/w1_bus_master1
 ```
 Expect to see devices such as `28-0316027f81ff`

+## Power sensor
+The power sensor is a simple coil that generates a current when A/C is
+active.
+A simple amplifier is then used to drive a GPIO pin high.
+Software
+is then used to smooth out the inevitable bumps from the A/C to avoid having
+to do any rectification.
+The power sensor circuit is shown in
+`Current sensor.svg`

 # Server Configuration
 You will need to install node.js and npm.